The Seiberg-Witten Equations on Manifolds with Boundary II: Lagrangian Boundary Conditions for a Floer Theory: Proofs of the Main Theorems

 \section{Proofs of the Main Theorems}

 In the previous section, we studied the linearized Seiberg-Witten equations with abstract Lagrangian boundary conditions.
 In the course of doing so, we found that Lagrangians satisfying certain analytic properties yield elliptic estimates for the linearized Seiberg-Witten equations.
 Furthermore, we showed that monopole Lagrangians satisfy all such properties.
 Thus, with $\fL$ a monopole Lagrangian, we can now prove our main theorems, using both the linear analysis in the previous section, and the nonlinear analysis in Section 2 concerning the space of paths through $\fL$.
 It is convenient to prove the results on $S^1 \times Y$.
-We then explain how a standard patching argument proves the result on $\R \times Y$.
+A careful patching argument (the boundary condition is nonlinear) then proves the main results on $\R \times Y$.

 Recall that when $p = 2$, the Besov spaces $B^{s,2}$ are the usual fractional Sobolev spaces $H^s = H^{s,2}$, for all $s \in \R$.
 When $s$ is a nonnegative integer, the spaces $B^{s,2} = H^{s,2}$ are also denoted by $W^{s,2}$.
 We will use either notation $B^{s,2}$ or $H^{s,2}$ wherever convenient.